top of page

 Our first year covers Dudra (Tibetan: བསྡུས་གྲྭ), meaning "Collected Topics".
 It is a foundational text and curriculum in monastic education of Tibetan Buddhist, especially within the Gelug school.
 It serves as the introductory logic and debate manual, training students in logical reasoning (རྟགས་རིགས།), categorization of phenomena, use of valid cognition (ཚད་མ།), and debate methods (རྩོད་པ།).

-Our course text is based on published editions of Dudra (Collected Topics), while our workbook is provided with the kind authorization of Ven.
+Our course materials is based on published editions of Dudra (Collected Topics), while our workbook is developed in cooperation with Ven.
 Losang Donyo, Debate School.

 We will introduce and explore the following classical topics from the Dudra curriculum: